Which basal body temperature thermometer to get

 • Temperatures are a little less accurate than core body temperature devices.

 I am so excited about Tempdrop, that I have become part of their affiliate program.
-To receive a 10% discount use coupon code WNW489MTTSPN5 on your purchase
+To receive a 10% discount (even on top of sales) use coupon code WNW489MTTSPN5 on your purchase

 2. El Cheapo